Commercial Place, Gravesend, Kent, DA12 2BT

 Royal Pier Road, Gravesend, DA12 2BE

-Currently undergoing a refurbishment, The Clarendon Royal Hotel is due to re-open in 2011 as a 13 bedroom boutique hotel.
-A fine dining restaurant is also part of this exciting new redevelopment on Gravesend's historic riverside.
+The Clarendon Royal Hotel is a 13 bedroom riverside hotel.
+The hotels also boasts a bar and restaurant as part of this exciting new redevelopment on Gravesend's historic riverside.

 Cobham Hall, Cobham, Gravesend, Kent, DA12 3BL